blainehansen/project-f/lib/templating/_README.md

 should we allow refs?
 we have a few ways to do it:

-- just allow them to create nodes themselves and expose them to the template, and then have a special syntax to indicate "hey this node is the place where I want you to put this"
+- just allow them to create nodes themselves and expose them to the template, and then have a special syntax to indicate "hey this node is the place where I want you to put this" (might as well include this, use syntax `div($nodeBinding)`)
-- simply allow the `&fn` feature
+- simply allow the `&fn` feature so they can attach to and manipulate the nodes we've already created
-- put a `refs` property on the `Component` type, so they'll receive it in their setup function
+- put a `refs` property on the `Component` type, so they'll receive it in their setup function (don't like this as much, less flexible and it fairly substantially complicates codegen)